ajaxian79/algorithms/src/BinaryTreePostorder/README.md

 Tail-recursive; the compiler turns it into a loop.

 Edge case: input with one duplicate → handled without an extra pass.

+Allocates one buffer of length n+1 for the result.